-Applicants must be full-time matriculated juniors or seniors in a college degree program.
+Applicants must be full-time, matriculated juniors or seniors in a college degree program.
 Upper level matriculated students in an associates degree program are also encouraged to apply.
-Applicants may be from any major, but should possess a high degree of emotional maturity, professional awareness and be highly motivated to succeed.
+Applicants may be from any major, but should possess an exceptional degree of emotional maturity, professional awareness and be highly motivated to succeed.
 All applicants must demonstrate academic ability, intellectual curiosity, and receive the positive recommendation of their campus liaison.
-International students must have academic requirements in the United States to be eligible and are expected to have proper work authorization prior to the Internship start date, January 9, 2023.
-Any questions regarding eligibility or special circumstance should be addressed to the Assembly Intern Committee office.
+International students must have academic requirements in the United States to be eligible and are expected to have proper work authorization prior to the Internship start date, January 13, 2025.
+Any questions regarding eligibility or special circumstance should be addressed to the Assembly Intern Office.